Far and Away

 Über diesen Titel

-Far and Away collects Andrew Solomon's writings about places undergoing seismic shifts - political, cultural, and spiritual.
-Chronicling his stint on the barricades in Moscow in 1991, when he joined artists in resisting the coup whose failure ended the Soviet Union; his 2002 account of the rebirth of culture in Afghanistan following the fall of the Taliban; his insightful appraisal of a Myanmar steeped in contradictions as it slowly, fitfully pushes toward freedom; and many other stories of profound upheaval, this book provides a unique window onto the very idea of social change.
-With his signature brilliance and compassion, Solomon demonstrates both how history is altered by individuals and how personal identities are altered when governments alter.
+Far and Away chronicles Andrew Solomon’s writings about places undergoing seismic shifts—political upheaval, cultural transformation, and social change.
+From his stint on the barricades in Moscow in 1991, when he joined artists in resisting the coup whose failure ended the Soviet Union, his 2002 account of the rebirth of culture in Afghanistan following the fall of the Taliban, his insightful appraisal of a Myanmar seeped in contradictions as it slowly, fitfully pushes toward freedom, and many other stories of profound upheaval, this book provides a unique window onto the very idea of social change.
+With his signature brilliance and compassion, Solomon demonstrates both how history is altered by individuals, and how personal identities are altered when governments alter.

 This book seemed interesting to me, as I thought maybe it is kind of an extended version of the Irony Tower book, something on that level, just on a worldwide scale, so to speak.
 And that's the problem: I think it really doesn't work as one text, it remains a collection of more or less interesting stories and all this together is way too long and I really found it hard to listen to all of it.
 I think he should have written one text about his travels, much shorter and much better, instead of simply putting all those pieces together.
 Presenting all this in a more structured and interesting way would have made for a good book.